- Duty

 Duty

 Doctors, surgeons, nurses, and other medical professionals owe their patients a duty of care.
 This duty requires that professionals treat their patients in a manner that is consistent with the generally accepted standards of medical practice.
-In other words, they must provide the type of treatment and level of treatment as would a reasonably skilled and competent healthcare provider:
+In other words, they must provide the type of treatment and level of treatment as would a reasonably skilled and competent healthcare provider:- With a similar background

 - In the same medical situation